andrewtrotman/WeatherStation/README.md

 The Weatherstation

-This is a chi-bin program for Apache-2 running on a Raspberry Pi (or IIS on Windows).
+This is a cgi-bin program for Apache-2 running on a Raspberry Pi (or IIS on Windows).
 It interfaces between the computer and a WH1080 remote weather station.
 Connect to it from your iPhone 4 and you get a lovely disply of the data from the weather station.